 Other behaviours may also present, these may include withdrawal from the family, or in contrast, clinginess, excessive crying, loss of appetite.

 Over time, the skin may become damaged, leading to infection.

-Your veterinarian may take skin scrapings from the damaged area(s) to rule out skin parasites and fungal infections, flea comb the coat and may perform complete blood testing.
+Your veterinarian may take skin scrapings from the damaged area(s) to rule out skin parasites and fungal infections, flea comb the coat, skin prick tests and may perform baseline blood tests.
 He will obtain a medical history from you, some questions he may ask include:

 When did the behaviour begin?

 How often is he doing this?

 Are there any other behaviours you have noticed?